MyIntervals/emogrifier/README.md

     }
   }
   ```
-  Any CSS variables defined in `@media` rules will not be applied to CSS
+  Any CSS custom properties (variables) defined in `@media` rules cannot be
-  property values that have been inlined and evaluated.
+  applied to CSS property values that have been inlined and evaluated.
+However,
+  `@media` rules using custom properties (with `var()`) would still be able to
+  obtain their values (from the inlined definitions or `@media` rules) in email
+  clients that support custom properties.
 * Emogrifier cannot inline CSS rules involving selectors with pseudo-elements
   (such as `::after`) or dynamic pseudo-classes (such as `:hover`) – it is
   impossible.
 However, such rules will be preserved and copied to a `<style>`